mlcv-lab/jekyll-now/about.md

 ### More Information

-This website organizes our publicly open codes and data repository to promote collaboration and faster progression of science and technology especially on Machine Learning and Computer Vision.
+This website organizes our publicly open source codes and data repository to promote collaboration and faster progression of science and technology especially on Machine Learning and Computer Vision.